 by Maryam Henein |

 Monsanto’s expertise lies in genetically modified organisms.
 Will the honeybee be next?
 There was quite a stir among beekeepers and anti-GMO activists during the fall of 2012 when chemical and seed giant Monsanto purchased Beeologics, a small company best known for its “groundbreaking research” applying RNAi technology to honeybees, a process that blocks gene expression.
 This was Monsanto’s first acquisition of a pest control biotech company.
 What is Monsanto doing to our bees?

 President and CEO Eyal Ben-Chanoch explained in 2008 that Beeologics was assembling scientists, beekeepers, and business people “to create the missing corporate support” in an industry that traditionally has only been supported by a few hardware manufacturers.
 Sure, there were hives, tools, bee suits, and the like being offered, but very little had been invested in technology and medicine for the bees — until Beeologics came along, that is.

 To put things in context, many scientists were all abuzz about IAPV at the time.
-Many firmly believed that it was a primer for colony collapse disorder (CCD).
+Many firmly believed that it was a primer for Colony Collapse Disorder.
 Remebee, meanwhile, was regarded as a first line of defense to control the virus and its effect on bee mortality.

 The Pesticide Problem

 Consequently, honeybees bring the systemic pesticides back to the hive in the form of pollen and nectar and store it in their honeycomb.
 When future generations dip into their reserves, they ingest toxins that target their central nervous system, affect their navigational capabilities and impair their memory.
-More importantly, the chemicals compromise their immune system – the No. 1 key to fighting any kind of insult to the body, including a virus like IAPV.
+More importantly, the chemicals compromise their immune system – the No. 1 key to fighting any kind of microbial assault on the body, including a virus like IAPV.

 Ben-Chanoch didn’t quite agree with our conclusions back then, saying, “While I am also concerned with the world we are going to leave to our children, those who are using so-called facts that are based on pseudo- or incomplete scientific work are as dangerous as the chemical companies who don’t release the data they have.”

-New research just released this winter has confirmed that sub-lethal exposure to a particular class for these systemic pesticides (neonicotinoids) are directly linked to an increase in Nosema virus in honeybee colonies.
+New research just released this winter has confirmed that sub-lethal exposure to a particular class of systemic pesticides, neonicotinoids, is directly linked to an increase in Nosema virus in honeybee colonies.
 Both Nosema and neonicotinoids have been implicated as contributors to CCD, and this latest piece of real, complete science adds another nail to the chemical coffin.

 Insect inoculation may be the latest rave, but is it the best solution?
 Today we know that subsequent research failed to confirm a link between CCD and IAPV.
 Although IAPV can result in honeybee mortality, the symptoms are not consistent with those of bees dying from CCD.

-With that said, why does Monsanto claim that “the Remebee product line is now proving to be a viable solution to colony collapse disorder” on their website?
+That said, then, why does Monsanto claim that “the Remebee product line is now proving to be a viable solution to Colony Collapse Disorder” on their website?

-Perhaps antiviral remedies are the next generation of products used to combat agricultural pests and pathogens, but they don’t deal with the root of our problems such as native bee extinctions and unsustainable agriculture (i.e. GMO crops, pesticides, and herbicides).
+Perhaps antiviral remedies will be the next generation of products used to combat agricultural pests and pathogens, but they don’t deal with root issues like native-bee extinctions and unsustainable agriculture (i.e., GMO crops, pesticides, and herbicides).
 In the end, we will still have a polluted environment.

-Meanwhile, researchers are discovering the chilling potential long-term effects of RNA manipulation.
-It was once thought changes needed to occur within the DNA to be passed down through the generations.
+Meanwhile, researchers are discovering the chilling, potentially long-term effects of RNA manipulation.
+It was once thought changes needed to occur within the DNA to be passed down through generations.
 It is now clear that changes to micro-RNA can be inherited without any DNA involvement.
 Recent research has also provided the first example of ingested plant micro-RNA surviving digestion and influencing human cell function.

-Monsanto’s website, however, claims, “there is no need for, or value in testing the safety of GM foods in humans.”
-And Beeologics is confident that the acquisition comes at an ideal time and that they are in safe hands.
+For its part, however, Monsanto claims, “There is no need for, or value in testing the safety of genetically modified foods in humans.”
+And Beeologics is confident the acquisition comes at an ideal time and they are in safe hands.

 Why were they drawn to Beeologics?
 Was it because the competition (Syngenta and Bayer Crop Science) had also expressed interest?
-Or was it because they had identified some low-hanging fruit to add to their portfolio of proprietary lifeforms?
-Perhaps Monsanto, which boasts a revenue of more than $10.5 billion per year, plans on buying anything and everything to do with gene manipulation?
+Or was it because they had identified some low-hanging fruit to add to their portfolio of proprietary life forms?
+Perhaps Monsanto, which boasts revenue of more than $10.5 billion per year, plans on buying anything and everything to do with gene manipulation.

-Considering that the honeybee genome has been sequenced, how long before we bear witness to a genetically modified bee?
+Considering how the honeybee genome has already been sequenced, how long before we bear witness to a genetically modified bee?
 If seeds are any indication, Apis melifera may also soon belong to Monsanto.
-Kill the bees with GMO plants and pesticides, offer a Band-Aid solution by creating a bee that is resistant to all the crap peddled on the market and then “persuade” beekeepers to buy Monsanto bees or else.
+Kill the bees with GMO plants and pesticides, offer a Band-Aid solution by creating a bee that is resistant to all the crap peddled on the market, then “persuade” beekeepers to buy Monsanto bees or else.
 It’s wicked genius.

 To further reassure folks, the press release goes on to describe Monsanto as “a leading global provider of technology-based solutions and agricultural products that improves farm productivity and food quality.”
 They even state that they are into sustainability.